privatezero/Resume/README.md

 # Selected Presentations and Lectures

+* "Beyond Pressing Play: Tools and Strategies for High Quality Reformatting of Field Recorded Materials."
+Northwest Archivists Annual Meeting 2018.
+Warm Springs, OR.
+04/27/2018.
 * "Collaborative Conversion: Open Tools and Workflows in AV Preservation."
 AMIA Annual Conference 2017.
 New Orleans, LA.
-12/02/2017
+12/02/2017.
 * "Automation and Similarity: An Introduction to Perceptual Hashing."
 AMIA Annual Conference 2017.
 New Orleans, LA.
-12/02/2017
+12/02/2017.
 * "Codec Encoding for Lossless Archiving and Realtime Transmission (FLAC Update)."
 IETF 99.
 Prague, Czech Republic.
 07/21/2017.
 * "Preservation Showdown: Audiovisual Edition."
 ALA Annual Conference 2017.
 Chicago, IL.
 06/25/2017.
 * "How Open Source Audiovisual Tools Help Archivists (And You Too!)."
 Open Source Bridge.
 Portland, OR.
 06/21/2017.
+* "Let's Do it Together!
+Open Tools and Workflows in A/V Preservation."
+Northwest Archivists Annual Meeting 2017.
+Boise, ID.
+05/19/2017.
 * "Building a Digital Preservation Community in Public Broadcasting: A Case Study of the American Archive of Public Broadcasting’s National Digital Stewardship Residencies."
 NDSR Symposium.
 Washington, DC.
 04/27/2017.
 * "Planning for Preservation in Public Media: An AAPB NDSR Update."
 AMIA Annual Conference 2016.
 Pittsburgh, PA.
 11/12/2016.
 * "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
 IASA Annual Conference 2016.
 Washington, DC.
 09/27/2016.